 - Base Rate – Separate matrices are maintained for Fixed Rate, Prime-based and SOFR-based credits.
 Given that the commercial banking market has not fully transitioned to SOFR, PrecisionLender includes LIBOR-based credits in the SOFR matrices using the market standard 11 bp adjustment factor.

 What is Andi telling me?

 Andi offers a suggestion for a rate/spread change to move you up in your market.
 This suggestion is based on how the current loan you are pricing compares with the market.

 In the diagram shown above, the blue curve is the distribution of spreads for the market of the loan you are pricing based on its unique characteristics.
-If the red marker is your current spread, Andi's first suggestion will be to increase the spread to the value at the yellow marker.
+If the red marker is your current spread, Andi's first suggestion will be to increase the spread to the closest percentile bucket with moderate recommendations on increase.
 This suggestion provides an achievable change in spread.
-From there, Andi will continue to keep you informed of your pricing relative to the market, next suggesting an increase in spread to move to the green marker.
+From there, Andi will continue to keep you informed of your pricing relative to the market, next suggesting an increase in spread to move to the next percentile bucket in nominal increments.